YIJING DAO

 This page has a link to a fascinating 24 Mb movie showing manipulations with a cubic model of the hexagrams made with magnets.
 There is also a PDF paper entitled 'N-Dimensional Modeling with the I Ching' by Zachary Jones that explains the procedure.
 Making the cube with magnets permits turning it inside out while keeping it sticking together, thus showing these ideas with some elegance.
 Quite inspired.

-The 1934 book 'The Symbols of the Yi King' by Z D Sung contains some good diagrams related to this.
-You can get a partial preview of it on Google Books.
-Andreas Schöter has reviewed this book at length on his Yijing Algebra site (under 'Writing', then under 'Reviews').
+The 1934 book The Symbols of the Yi King [PDF] by Z D Sung contains some good diagrams related to this.
+Andreas Schöter has reviewed this book at length.

 Historical Atlas of China